mossc001/LayZ-Flash/Basic_Setup.md

 1. Go to "Hardware Config" and set the pump model and display model.
 For the 6-pin it will typically be the "6-wire, ######".
 2. Staying within "Hardware Config", set the PCB to "V2B", then press "Save".
 3. Once set, then disconnect from the USB, and connect to the pump.
 If the display does not light up but the module is accessible via http://layzspa.local, then the pump model/display model is incorrect in the settings.
+If incorrect, go back and try another pump model and display model.

 ## Credits:
 https://github.com/visualapproach for the original Lay-Z-Spa build.